owlet42/kubeflow-docs/docs/user-guide/feast.rst

         description="driver id",
     )

-New a python file to write **features.py** to define the various feature views corresponding to different logical groups of features and transformations from data sources keyed on entities.
+Create a Python file named ``features.py`` to define the various feature views corresponding to different logical groups of features and transformations from data sources keyed on entities.

 .. code-block:: shell